-If it is necessary to cut off the gas supply at the tank underneath the vehicle, then remove the valve housing cover by unscrewing the black plastic knob.Then turn the large brass knob clockwise to close the outlet valve.
+If it is necessary to cut off the gas supply at the tank underneath the vehicle, then remove the valve housing cover by releasing the black plastic clip.
+Then turn the large brass knob clockwise to close the outlet valve.